monicawheeler/todo-app/plan.md

     - [ ] Run the function to get the tasks to refresh the list
 - [ ] GET to request all tasks in the database
     - [x] On load of page, get the tasks
-    - [ ] Loop through response and create a list of tasks
+    - [x] Loop through response and create a list of tasks
-    - [ ] Each task will have a Complete and Delete button
+    - [x] Each task will have a Complete and Delete button
 - [ ] PUT to update the task in the database as complete
     - [ ] On click of the Complete button, update database
+    - [ ] Run the function to get the tasks to refresh the list
 - [ ] DELETE to delete the task in the database
     - [ ] On blick of the Delete button, remove task from database
     - [ ] Run the function to get the tasks to refresh the list